pkiraly/qa-catalogue-datavis/README.md

 ## API

-The application internally provides a HTTP API for queries:
+The application internally provides a HTTP API for queries.
+The return format is not fully settled yet.

 ### api/libraries.php

-Get a JSON object with library identifiers (optionally filtered with query parameter `ids`) mapped to library names.
+Get a JSON object with library identifiers (optionally filtered with query parameter `ids`) mapped name and ISIL of the library.

 ### api/years.php

 Get a JSON Object with years mapped to number of holdings for a given `query`.

+### api/cities.php

+Get a JSON Object with city ids mapped to name, coordinates, number of holdings and list of library ids for a given `query`.

 ## Contributing